Irish Bull

 McLuhan was Scotch-Irish and the son of two great raconteurs.
-He came to the topic of the Irish bull frequently in Take Today:
+He came to Irish bull naturally and the topic appears frequently in Take Today:

 Our fathers sometimes encountered paradox in the jocular form of the “Irish Bull”: “When you see three cows standing in a pasture, the one that is sitting is the Irish Bull.”
 (106)